They remembered that God was their rock, God most high, their redeemer. Psalm 78:35

 - Stay at that center point for as long as you need to hand everything over to Him.
 Let God nail all of your problems and concerns to the cross.

 - Then begin the journey out.

-- Notice that although you’re retracing the same exact steps out that you walked on the way in, you now feel refreshed and filled with new hope.
-Your spirit feels lighter, stronger.
+- Notice that although you’re retracing the same exact steps out that you walked on the way in, you now do so with a lightness of being, renewed hope, and joy.
 Like Christ’s cross redeemed the world, in walking the Prayer Path, you have allowed God to redeem you.

 - Before exiting the Prayer Path, turn and face the cross one last time.
 Express your gratitude for all that God has done, and continues to do, for you.

 General Guidelines For The Prayer Path